ethanavatar/nog/README.md

 $ java -jar Build.jar
 ```

-This specific build process has a `run` argument, so it can be passed into the jar file to run the program:
+This specific build process handles a `run` argument, so it can be passed into the jar file to run the program:

 ```bash
 # Run the project